 The Searches for Life on Mars in Fact and Fiction

 Otherwise known as Planetary Science 342

-Semester: Spring 2018
+Semester: Spring 2019

-Description, Goals:
+Description, Course Objectives:

+This course will cover both the scientific searches for life on Mars, and the way those searches have been translated into science fiction.
 Life on Mars is likely to be a scientific "hot topic" for the rest of your life.
 After this class, you should have a good understanding of what planetary scientists think about the chances of life on Mars, why they think that, and how current and future spacecraft missions plan to address that.
 In addition, since life on Mars has been the subject of some classic science fiction for more than 100 years, with no signs of letting up, you should understand how that science fiction relates to science.
 For the class, you will need to demonstrate your ability to connect works of science fiction about Mars to other Mars science fiction and to the understanding of Mars, and life on Mars, at the time the work was produced.
 My real goal is that as the current debate resolves itself, and as spacecraft explore Mars during the next few decades, you'll understand what's going on and which claims are important, and that as you read or watch science fiction dealing with Mars, you'll appreciate how it relates to past and present science and sci-fi.

-Instructor:
+Instructor and Contact Information:

 Prof. Tim Swindle

 tswindle@lpl.arizona.edu (best way to get in touch with me)

 Office: Kuiper Space Sciences 323

 Phone: 621-4128 Office hours:

 Official: 12-12:30 and 1:45-2:30 (i.e., before and after class), on the days we have class.
 Unofficial: If I'm in town, I'm usually on campus 9-5:30 every day, and we can either make an appointment (e-mail is the best way to do that), or you're welcome to drop in.
 However, you should probably call before stopping by on the spur of the moment, to make sure I'm available.
+Schedule:

-Schedule: We are scheduled to meet WF 12:30 to 1:45.
+We are scheduled to meet WF 12:30 to 1:45.
 However, with the permission of the class, we will meet MWF at those times, but on only two-thirds of the possible dates, so that we end up with the same number of hours in class as the official schedule.
 The reason for the strange schedule is that I have a significant amount of travel, so there will be some days or weeks when I am not available.
 For students for whom Mondays will not work, we will make other arrangements.
 In addition to class time and the normal time for reading and class preparation, students will be required to spend one evening viewing Mars through a telescope, normally done through an overnight trip to the Mt.
 Lemmon Sky Center.
 The list below gives topics in something close to the order in which we will discuss them.
 However, some topics will take much longer than others, and we may change the order slightly to better fit schedules or take advantage of things in the news.
+As class sessions are canceled or added, they will be posted on D2L (d2l.arizona.edu).
+I will also announce them in class, and send email, but they'll always be on D2L.
 Order of topics: